AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 # Serverless GenAI Apps with Semantic Kernel, Azure Cosmos DB & .NET Aspire

-In this hands-on lab, we will build serverless, AI RAG applications using .NET Aspire, Semantic Kernel and Azure Cosmos DB with DiskANN, vector search, and full-text search capabilities!
-You will learn how to implement Semantic Kernel Azure OpenAI extensions, NoSQL connectors, and semantic caching!
+In this hands-on lab, we will build serverless, AI RAG applications using .NET Aspire, Semantic Kernel and Azure Cosmos DB with DiskANN and vector search!
+You will learn how to implement Semantic Kernel Azure OpenAI extensions, NoSQL connectors, and semantic caching.
 Gain practical insights into how to design, build, deploy and scale RAG pattern applications in Azure!
 The skills in this lab will give you a solid foundation to create your own generative AI applications.
 Its recommended to have C# or other programming language experience before completing this lab.

 ## What are we doing?

-This lab guides you through the steps to implement generative AI capabilities for a ASP.NET Core Blazor application with Azure Cosmos DB for NoSQL and Azure OpenAI service integration using Semantic Kernel and .NET Aspire.
+This lab guides you through the steps to implement generative AI capabilities for an ASP.NET Core Blazor application with Azure Cosmos DB for NoSQL and Azure OpenAI service integration using Semantic Kernel and .NET Aspire.
 These are the main tasks you will accomplish in this lab.

 1. Connect to the application and explore the .NET Aspire dashboard.
 1. Implement Semantic Kernel to coordinate sending user prompts to a Chat GPT model in Azure OpenAI Service and store the responses in Azure Cosmos DB.